-Pre-requisite - Successful completion of Pre-Calculus
+Prerequisite - Successful completion of Pre-Calculus

-...0356 FOUNDATIONS OF COLLEGE MATH 1 yr., 1 cr.
+Foundations of College Math 1 yr., 1 cr.

 This course is designed for high school seniors to ensure that students have the skills necessary to be successful in a college level math course at SUNY Broome.
 Topics Include: math modeling using linear, quadratic, exponential and trigonometric functions; number sense without a calculator; data analysis working with polynomial and rational expressions and equations; applications of right triangle trigonometry; exploring compound interest.
-The course also includes the following student success skills: note taking strategies, time management, successful student behaviors, and career exploration.

 This course was developed in collaboration with SUNY Broome.
-Successful completion of this course with a final average of 70% or above ensures that students can register for a credit bearing math course at SUNY Broome.

-...0306 BUSINESS MATH 1 yr., 1 cr.
+Business Math 1 yr., 1 cr.

 A full year math course designed for students going into the trades.
-Students will spend time on basic accounting, mathematical functions, estimates, fractions, percentages, large purchases, loans, budgeting, balancing a checkbook, and many other trade based topics.
+Students will spend time on basic accounting, mathematical functions, estimates, fractions, percentages, large purchases, loans, budgeting, balancing a checkbook, and many other trade-based topics.
 Students will be asked to work with partners or in small groups in a project based learning atmosphere.
 Students will also be asked to present their findings in various formats.
 This course counts for one of the 3 units required for math.

-...0367 STATISTICS I MAT 124 - 1/2 yr, 1/2 cr
+Statistics I - 1⁄2 yr, 1⁄2 cr MAT 124-SUNY Broome-3 college credits

-3 college credits from SUNY Broome